 PRODUCTS AND SERVICES

-Rare Disease, also known as “Orphan Disease”, refers to the collection of extremely rare diseases with very low incidence rates.
-Approximately 80% of all rare diseases are caused by genetic disorders, and as such, the usage of the word “rare diseases” often refers specifically to “rare genetic disorders”.
-According to WHO, there currently exist over 5000 confirmed rare diseases, 50% of which may manifest at birth or during childhood.
+Rare Disease refers to the collection of extremely rare diseases with very low incidence rates.
+Approximately 80% of all rare diseases are caused by genetic disorders.
+Therefore, the usage of the word “rare diseases” often refers specifically to “rare genetic disorders”.
+According to WHO, over 5000 confirmed rare diseases exist currently, 50% of which may manifest at birth or during childhood.
 Once onset, these diseases often progress very rapidly with very high mortality rates due to a lack of effective treatments under most circumstances.
-As such, it is crucial that rare diseases are diagnosed and treated in their early stages to ensure they do not progress beyond medical control.
+As such, it is crucial that rare diseases should be diagnosed and treated in their early stages to ensure they do not progress beyond medical control.

 Retinoblastoma Genetic Testing